peta/turtle.tmbundle/README.md

 ## Conversion between all common RDF formats

-In order to make use of the converter functionality, you must a have a working installation of the [Raptor RDF syntax library](http://librdf.org/raptor/).
+In order to make use of the converter functionality, you must need a working installation of the [Raptor RDF syntax library](http://librdf.org/raptor/).
 For detailed instructions about wiring up Raptor with Textmate, see the [#graph-visualization](section above).

 ![Screenshot showing list of available target formats the user may choose from](./Support/img/screenshot-converter.png "Screenshot showing list of available target formats the user may choose from")